RagingRabbits/boostVoucherPool/README.md

 - Create and manage Recipients and SepcialOffers
 - Generate Vouchers for a recipient and offer
+- Get all valid vouchers for a recipient
 - Redeem vouchers by code
 - Built-in error handling
 - Uses H2 in-memory database